 When I started with serious travel photography nearly 30 years ago I used a Nikon F3.
-I had chosen this camera because it was robust, reliable, had a great viewfinder and no quirks that get in the way of photography.
+I had chosen this camera because it was robust, reliable, had a great viewfinder, and no quirks that get in the way of photography.
 I really loved this camera.

-My main reason for switching to Leica was the significant reduction in size and weight, while retaining the same level of high image quality.
-I was very happy with the performance of the Leica lenses, especially the 21mm Super-Elmar, the 24mm Elmar, the 28mm Summicron, the 50mm Summilux and the 90mm Macro-Elmar.
+My main reason for switching to Leica was the significant reduction in size and weight while retaining the same level of high image quality.
+I was very happy with the performance of the Leica lenses, especially the 21mm Super-Elmar, the 24mm Elmar, the 28mm Summicron, the 50mm Summilux, and the 90mm Macro-Elmar.
 These are all very small lenses with extremely high performance.
 The sensor of the M9 is at basic ISO quite good, although the dynamic range is a bit limited.

 When I switched from the Canon 5D to the 5DII I thought that it would be nice to have 21 MP instead of 12 MP, but that I would nearly never use the live-view function.
 Man, was I wrong!
-I soon discovered that working from a tripod live-view is extremely helpful, both for perfect framing and for perfect focussing.
+I soon discovered that working from a tripod live-view is extremely helpful, both for perfect framing and for perfect focusing.

 When I bought the M9, I did know that I would miss the live-view function, especially for framing.
 The viewfinder of the M9 allows no precise framing.
 I often had to reshoot an image 5-10 times before the framing was correct.
 But I thought that the M9 would only be an intermediate step for me to a perfect digital M system.

-Of course the M 240 has at least some kind of live-view function and due to this is better suited for tripod photography than the M9.
-The IQ seems to be at the same level as the M9 with slightly better dynamic range.
+Of course, the M 240 has at least some kind of live-view function and due to this is better suited for tripod photography than the M9.
+The IQ seems to be at the same level as the M9 with a slightly better dynamic range.
 Don’t get me wrong, the M 240 is probably a great camera but it definitely has some quirks especially for landscape photography from a tripod.
-Another example, that the M 240 was not really designed with tripod photography in mind is, that you have to remove the tripod plate, if you want to change the battery or SD card.
+Another example, that the M 240 was not really designed with tripod photography in mind is, that you have to remove the tripod plate if you want to change the battery or SD card.
 Not a huge problem, but not a great idea either.

 Just keeping and using my M9s for the next years was also not an option for me, because I wanted to have back live-view for precise framing and focusing.

-Therefore I decided to go a full circle, sell all my Leica stuff on Ebay and buy two Nikon D800E bodies with some Zeiss ZF.2 lenses.
-Of course both bodies and lenses will be much bigger again, but I will try to restrict myself to 3-4 lenses, instead of 6-7.
+Therefore I decided to go a full circle, sell all my Leica stuff on eBay and buy two Nikon D800E bodies with some Zeiss ZF.2 lenses.
+Of course, both bodies and lenses will be much bigger again, but I will try to restrict myself to 3-4 lenses, instead of 6-7.

-The main reasons for choosing the D800E was the great resolution, high sharpness at pixel level, high dynamic range and good useability of the body.
+The main reasons for choosing the D800E was the great resolution, high sharpness at pixel level, high dynamic range, and good useability of the body.
 Since I’ve used mainly cameras without AA filter over the last 3-4 years (M8, M9, DP1, DP2M) the choice between D800E and D800 was obvious for me.
 I will never go back to a camera with a (strong) AA filter.

-Another reason for switching back from Leica M to a DSLR was, that my daughter is quite enthusiastic about snorkeling at the moment and to combine her interests with my interests I thought starting with underwater photography would be a good idea.
+Another reason for switching back from Leica M to a DSLR was, that my daughter is quite enthusiastic about snorkeling at the moment, and to combine her interests with my interests I thought starting with underwater photography would be a good idea.
 You can get some great housings for the D800E but not for the Leica M. I’ve already planned two snorkeling trips this year to the Maldives and Egypt and will write here on my blog about my first steps in underwater photography.

-Together with the two D800E I bought the following lenses:
+Together with the two D800E, I bought the following lenses: